 Start by measuring the size of your new sink and determining the ideal mounting height (usually about 30 inches from the floor, but this may vary depending on your sink or preference).
 That should give you an estimate of the area you'll need to support.

 Carefully cut a section of the drywall away and nail in blocking–either 2x6s or 2x8s–between the wall studs.
 If you have a tile wall or other wall covering, you'll have to be very cautious to only remove tile that won't show when your sink is in place.
 Replace and repair your drywall before beginning the sink installation.
-If this is a job that a quick patch won’t cover, homeowners surveyed by HomeAdvisor say professional drywall repair cost them at least $125.

 Install the Sink